yeraydiazdiaz/futureproof/README.md

 The API is subject to change.

-Currently only tested as a wrapper for ThreadPoolExecutor and Python 3.7.
+Currently only tested as a wrapper for ThreadPoolExecutor.